 Bal is a dynamic, results-oriented individual with more than 23 years of experience in the pharmacy profession.
 Her education background includes a Bachelor’s degree from Simon Fraser University, an Associate degree from Douglas College, Provincial Instructor diploma from the province of British Columbia, and various leadership certifications from Vancouver Community College.
 She also has extensive experience working in both hospital and community pharmacy sectors.
 Bal currently holds the position of Manager, Pharmacy Services, Lower Mainland Pharmacy Services.
-In this role, she is responsible for leading and coordinating the pharmacy operations at the Pharmacy Drug Distribution Centre.
-Day-to-day, she manages resources, organizes workflow and maintains quality assurance for a safe medication distribution system.
 She has strong leadership, management, and strategic planning skills, with the determination to succeed.
 Bal is also a Consultant/Program Facilitator involved in the designing, developing and delivering pharmaceutical compounding education for health care professionals in the topics of USP 797 and 795.
 Bal is the Conference Coordinator at the Pharmacy Technician Society of BC (PTSBC).
 She was instrumental in the formation of the Society in 2011.
 Prior to PTSBC, Bal served as president for the Canadian Association of Pharmacy Technician of BC Chapter from 2005 to 2010.
 She continues to be involved in various initiatives, promoting education and personal growth for pharmacy personnel in British Columbia.

 Lynda has over 30 years experience in the Pharmacy industry.
 She is currently the Supervisor at Langley Memorial Hospital and is a Regulated Pharmacy Technician.
 She was a Steering Committee member – Regulation of Pharmacy Technicians Business Case Analysis, for the Council of the College of Pharmacists of BC in 2006 and a working group participant in 2007 for the Professional Competencies for Canadian Pharmacy Technicians at Entry to Practice for National Association of Pharmacy Regulatory Authorities (NAPRA) Message - Our professional and personal lives are all about change, change enables us to be the person we are now and it helps us move toward the person we want to be.